oblivia-simplex/feral_machines/posts/reflections_on_xf.md

 When we, Laboria, wrote that text, I had hoped to let it remain indefinitely under the mask of pseudonymity.
 Laboria was the person charged with authoring the text, and none of us were Laboria.
-For reasons that are contingent, poorly remembered, and still a little unclear, the mask slipped, and we found ourselves in the role of being authors of a text we'd certainly written, but which we would have been happy to alienate to another (to Laboria, our little leviathan).
+For reasons that are contingent, poorly remembered, and still a little unclear, the mask  [(Archived)](https://web.archive.org/web/20220106/https://github.com/oblivia-simplex/genpong)slipped, and we found ourselves in the role of being authors of a text we'd certainly written, but which we would have been happy to alienate to another (to Laboria, our little leviathan).
 It's a weird mantle to wear.